What will happen to your body if you take aspirin daily?

 For some, taking a daily aspirin can be a lifesaving option and reduce the risk of heart attack or stroke, but for others it can cause serious health problems such as stomach bleeding and more.

-To find out more about this topic, eat this not that medical specialist spoke to Shawn Marshes, a registered nurse with the Mesothelioma Center who has experience and clinical experience with oncology for more than 15 years:
+To find out more regarding this topic, eat this not that medical specialist spoke to Shawn Marshes, a registered nurse with the Mesothelioma Center who has experience and clinical experience with oncology for more than 15 years:

 What is taking aspirin and what should people know beforehand?

 Aspirin, also known as acetylsalicylic acid or ASA, is in the class of non-steroidal anti-inflammatory drugs (NSAIDs), Marchese says.
-It can reduce swelling and pain from inflammation, such as after an injury, infection, or immune response.
+It can reduce swelling and pain from inflammation, such as following an injury, infection, or immune response.
 It also helps reduce fever; Many people use aspirin to relieve headaches, menstrual pain, arthritis, toothache, and muscle soreness.
 Aspirin also reduces the formation of blood clots and can prevent heart attacks in people with a history of chest pain or previous heart events.
 In addition, this mechanism can prevent strokes caused by blood clots, but it can be dangerous in the case of a hemorrhagic stroke caused by bleeding in the brain.

 How does aspirin work?